mitexleo/fediroma/docs/configuration/cheatsheet.md

 If you wish masto-fe to also be enabled, you will also need to run the install task for `mastodon-fe`.
 Not doing this will lead to the frontend not working.

+If you choose not to install a frontend for whatever reason, it is recommended that you enable [`:static_fe`](#static_fe) to allow remote users to click "view remote source".
+Don't bother with this if you've got no unauthenticated access though.

 ### Theme settings

 Settings to change theme as exposed to the outside world, for software